danrgonzalez/My_Data_Science_Projects/README.md

-# Welcome to my Data Science Projects' Github
+# Welcome to my Data Science Github

+I've uploaded several notebooks showcasing my recent Data Science projects.
+A brief description of the work and findings can be found below.

 Feel free to reach out if you have any questions on the code or methodology.

+Email :    danrgonzalez@gmail.com

+Follow me on:

+twitter:   @ElDataScientist
+instagram: @ElDataScientist

 ## Simplifying the Metal Level Calculator